Stratos Dionysiou: Arrest and imprisonment

-In 1973 he was arrested for illegal gun possession and hashish found in his car.
+In 1973, he was arrested for illegal gun possession and hashish found in his car.
 He himself claimed that it was a conspiracy of competitors.
-He was found innocect of gun possesion in 1974, but in 1975, on April 9, the trial of the notorious drug-trafficking case began at the Criminal Court of Thessaloniki.
-The decision that came out on May 30 sentenced him to imprisonment and exile.
+He was found innocent of gun possession in 1974, but in 1975, on April 9, the trial of the notorious drug-trafficking case began at the Criminal Court of Thessaloniki.
+The decision that came out on May 30 sentenced him to imprisonment and exile (the latter was part of the typical sentence for drug-related offences).
 He was released thanks to an amnesty from prison in the spring of 1976.
 At this moment, his colleague and friend Tolis Voskopoulos, who in 1977 wrote and gave him the song "I fell asleep", especially supported him.
 While in prison, he recorded and released the album "Pali Mazi mas".

-Post-Release Career
+Post-release career

 The climate in public opinion was heavy.
-When Dionysiou was released from prison he was faced with rejection.
+When Dionysiou was released from prison, he was faced with rejection.
 No high-profile company wanted to work with him and no businessman wanted him in their nightclub.

 But Stratos did not give up.
 He persisted and finally managed to return to the music scene with the Minos company.
 The director of the company at the time was Makis Matsas, who viewed the collaboration with Stratos with great reservations.
 The prison sentence had discredited Dionysiou's career.
 But for Matsas, there was another big problem.
 Stelios Kazantzidis was also recording in Minos at the time, and the coexistence of two big names in the same space might have created problems.
-After pressure that Matsas received from Dionysiou, they finally signed a contract with discouraging conditions for the singer.
+After the pressure that Matsas received from Dionysiou, they finally signed a contract with discouraging conditions for the singer.

 If the first record they would make did not exceed 30,000 sales, their collaboration would stop there.
 Otherwise, they would make two more records on the same terms.
 The sales of the first album, which had the title "Ypokrinese" (You are pretending), exceeded 100,000 within a few months.
 Stratos was rewarded for his persistence.
 The big "comeback" had taken place and the successes followed one another.
 "I packed up the things", "You took everything and left", "A thin booth" are just some of the songs that Stratos recorded after prison.

-In the 80s, Stratos Dionysiou broke every sales record.
-He made very big hits, songs that are not only heard today, but come out on records, in re-runs and in covers.
-They are more or less the songs that everyone once sang and are still heard on the radio today as if they were new.
-"You took it all", "And say-say", "Listen, my friend", "The people want a song", "She killed me because I loved her", "I am the stranger", "Remember" and many more.
+In the 1980s, Stratos Dionysiou broke every sales record.
+He made very big hits, songs that are not only heard today, but come out on records, in re-runs, and in covers.
+They are more or less the songs that everyone once sang and are still heard on the radio today: "You took it all", "And say-say", "Listen, my friend", "The people want a song", "She killed me because I loved her", "I am the stranger", and "Remember".

 In 1987, he opened his own nightclub named "Stratos", in Filellinon Street.